johnwcowan/r7rs-work/Twinjo.md

 These parameters are set to constraint the sizes of objects read by `twinjo-read-text` and `twinjo-read-binary`.
+It is an error if their values are not exact non-negative integers.
 If the length of a byte object exceeds `(max-byte-object)`, or a compound object is found to have more than `(max-compound-object)` subobjects, or an object is nested more than `(max-nesting-depth)`, an error satisfying `twinjo-error` is signaled.
+The initial values of these parameters are implementation-specified.
+Note that there is no value meaning "unlimited".

 ## Basic Text syntax